 A blood sample drawn from a vein in your arm or by pricking a finger, ear or, in the case of an infant, a heel

 The drop of blood on the slide used for a blood smear contains millions of RBCs, thousands of WBCs, and hundreds of thousands of platelets.
 Under the microscope, the stained WBCs can be easily seen and the number and type of cells present can be estimated.
-One can compare their size, shape, and general appearance to the established appearance of "normal" cells.
+The laboratorian can compare their size, shape, and general appearance to the established appearance of "normal" cells.
 It is also possible to distinguish between the five different types of WBCs and to determine their relative percentages (manual differential).
-During this examination, one can also evaluate the size, shape, and color (indicators of hemoglobin content) of the RBCs (RBC morphology) and also estimate the number of platelets present.
+During this examination, the laboratorian can also evaluate the size, shape, and color (indicators of hemoglobin content) of the RBCs (RBC morphology) and also estimate the number of platelets present.

 How is the sample collected for testing?